callumrollo/callumrollo.github.io/README.md

+repo for the website https://callumrollo.github.io/

-##Steps to making this github pages site:
+## Steps to making this github pages site:

 - Install and activate the environment in the yaml file
 - Create core files with `pelican-quickstart`, including YES to github pages